Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Hire our lawyers with a demonstrated track record of winning big settlements for clients in complicated multi-district litigation.
 You’ll have peace of mind that your lawsuit is being handled by professionals who will make sure all legal and medical facts are established under prevailing laws.

 Many plaintiffs who agreed to accept the initial Stryker hip settlement offer have already received their payouts.
-The vast majority of claimants accepted the offer while settlements for those who didn’t accept the offer, sued Styker separately from the MDL.
+The vast majority of claimants accepted the offer, while settlements for those who didn’t accept the offer were obtained by suing Styker separately from the MDL.
 New lawsuits filed against the company now are going to take time.

 Our law firm is taking Exactech recall cases on a contingency fee basis.
 This means you don’t have any out-of-pocket costs when hiring a personal injury attorney to file your lawsuit.
 You’ll continue to benefit from our professional legal representation throughout the entire process without needing to pay us anything.